 - Check reservoir fluid to be free from any foreign material or for bacterial growth.
 Change reservoir fluid if required.

-- Pressure clean all the lines prior to installation.
+- Pressure-clean all the lines before installation.

 - Record final accumulator pressure.
 This should be at least 14.06 kg/cm2 (200 psi) above the precharge pressure.